 “a generic host process name for services that run from dynamic-link libraries”.

 Here are 4 solutions for you to try.
-You may not need to try them all; just work your way down until you find the one works for you.
+You may not need to try them all; just work your way down until you find the one that works for you.

 High CPU or memory usage of svchost.exe services can be caused by viruses or malicious programs.
 So run your antivirus program and scan for possible viruses and malicious programs.